1 9 8 4 – 1 9 8 5 (UK)

 12 x 30 minute episodes

-Brian Drake (John Duttine) is hit by a lorry and while convalescing in hospital is told by his wife that she wants a divorce.
+Brian Drake (John Duttine) is hit by a lorry full of turnips and while convalescing in hospital is told by his wife (Primi Townsend) that she wants a divorce.

 On release from the hospital, he sells his house and takes off with the proceeds to find a new home in the countryside.

-Completing the collection of lame ducks is Ansell (Brian Murphy), the incompetent private detective sent by Drake’s wife to track him down.
+Completing the collection of lame ducks is Ansell (Brian Murphy), the incompetent private detective with an array of allergies, who was sent by Drake’s wife to track him down.

-The group of misfits all move into a cottage in the village of Scar’s Edge, where Mrs Kelly (Cyd Hayman) becomes their glamorous but somewhat unpredictable neighbour.
+The group of misfits all move into Tangledown Cottage in the village of Scar’s Edge, where Mrs Kelly (Cyd Hayman) becomes their glamorous but somewhat unpredictable neighbour.

 For the second series, the setting changed to a disused railway station at Stutterton Stop.